 3.)
 Clean up after yourself

-This should go without saying as it is common courtesy to tidy up after you are done using the place—regardless of where that may be: at the pool, in the park or in the workplace.
-It is not much different for when you are in a pool.
+This should go without saying as it is common courtesy to tidy up after you are done using the place—regardless of where that may be: at the pool, in the park or the workplace.
+It is not much different from when you are in a pool.